lsunsi/markovjs/README.md

 ### **.memory** *(memory: Memory<M>, initialMemoryState: M)*
 *sets up the memory for the learning environment*

-This method is analogous to `.game`, but for memory.
+This method is analogous to `.game`.
 It takes the memory **implementation** as its first argument and the memory **initial state** as the second one.

 This package provides a basic implementation for the memory that can be used out of the box.
-It includes both functions and an extra `init` one, that returns an empty memory state.
+It includes both required functions and an extra `init` one, that returns an empty memory state.
 The `init` function takes a number to be used as the initial value for all unset state-action pairs.

 ```javascript